-Harry Longabaugh, aka “Sundance Kid,” Frank Smith, H.A.
-Brown, Harry A. Place, Harry Long (1867-1911?) – Born in Mont Clare, Pennsylvania in 1867, he was only 15 years-old when he headed west with a cousin.
-However, by the time he was 20, he stole a gun, a saddle and a horse from a ranch in Sundance, Wyoming, only to be almost immediately captured.
-He was convicted and spent 18 months in jail.
-After his release he worked as a cowboy before being implicated in an 1892 train robbery by 1897 had hooked up with Harvey Logan where they robbed a bank at Belle Fourche, South Dakota on June 27th.
+Longabaugh was born in Mont Clare, Pennsylvania in 1867, the youngest of five children of Josiah and Annie G. Place Longabaugh.
+When he was only 15 years old he headed west with a cousin.
+By the time he was 20, he stole a gun, a saddle and a horse from a ranch in Sundance, Wyoming, only to be almost immediately captured.
+He was convicted and spent 18 months in jail, at which time, he took on the nickname of the Sundance Kid.

 After his release, he worked as a cowboy before being implicated in an 1892 train robbery and by 1897, he had hooked up with Harvey Logan, a member of the Wild Bunch.
 The two then robbed a bank at Belle Fourche, South Dakota on June 27th.
 Both men were captured but managed to escape from a Deadwood jail three months later.
 Afterward, they hid out in a log cabin at what is now Old Trail Town in Cody, Wyoming as they planned to rob a bank in Red Lodge, Montana.

 On June 2, 1899, the gang, including Butch Cassidy, Sundance Kid, Harvey Logan, and Elzy Lay, robbed a Union Pacific Overland Flyer passenger train near Wilcox, Wyoming.
 This year is when he is thought to have met up with Etta Place in San Antonio, Texas.